alphillips-lab/Huntress2024/README.md

 This is a repo with some _slightly_ sanitized notes for the challenges I found most interesting.
 I solved many of these with a tool called Binary Refinery, so if you see some weird command-line stuff with commands prefixed with `r.`, just assume it is that.

+If there is something in the commands I use that you don't understand, binary refinery has a helpful command that lets you basically grep through its documentation.
+To do this, install it and run `binref <search term>`

 Try it for yourself:
 https://github.com/binref/refinery